gbechara/gcpdemos/devopsdemo1/lab.md

 git push
 ```

-Use Cloudbuild for new releases (this also can be done using the trigger in the region), before doing that you can comment the binauthz attestations steps in cloudbuild-github.yaml.
+If you want to start the outer loop manually without pushing to the repository, you can submit a build manually using the following command.
+However, you can comment the binauthz attestations steps in cloudbuild-github.yaml.
 This should work by keeping it as is, since those are steps are optional.
-You can also create the **<a href="https://github.com/gbechara/gcpdemos/tree/main/devopsdemo1#using-binautz-for-the-production-ns-on-example_cluster" target="_blank">binauthz attestors</a> and it's keyring** .
+You can also create the **<a href="https://github.com/gbechara/gcpdemos/tree/main/devopsdemo1#using-binautz-for-the-production-ns-on-example_cluster" target="_blank">binauthz attestors</a> and it's keyring**.
 Added to this you might need to give to the gcloud user the Service Account Token Creator role.

 ```
 gcloud builds submit --region=us-central1 --config devopsdemo1/cloudbuild-github.yaml ./ \